 What does AWS say about this?

-When we contacted AWS about this, they acknowledged that they are aware of this and this setting is disabled by default as there are various RDS configurations for customers including those that allow creation of database instances inside customers' VPCs so that they are not publicly accessible.
+We reached out to AWS on 26th December 2021 over email and explained the issue.
+AWS acknowledged that they are aware of this and this setting is disabled by default per their design since there are various RDS configurations for customers including those that allow creation of database instances inside customers’ VPCs so that they are not publicly accessible.